User Log In

 Regarding the first surprise, we found it amazing that demographic differences had no practical significance on conflict norms (even though there were statistically significant differences due to the very large number of respondents in the SkillsOne sample).
 This practical finding is all the more striking since the demographic profile of the U.S. workforce has changed so dramatically in the past thirty years—particularly with the large influx of women and minorities into the workplace.
 The way people handle their differences, however, has stayed pretty much the same (practically, not statistically, speaking), independent of gender, race/ethnicity, age, organizational level, and geographical region.

 Regarding the second surprise, out of a total of fifteen norms for the TKI (the three categories of high, medium, and low scores for five conflict-handling modes), seven norms stayed exactly the same, while the other eight norms changed by only one number on the assessment.
 For example, instead of the top 25% of compromising scores ranging between 9 and 12 on the original norms, the top 25% varies between 10 and 12 on the revised norms.
 Of the other norm categories that changed, they also shifted by only one number.
+This finding solidified the long-term stability of conflict-handling behavior in the United States, which became another key step in the unfolding history of the Thomas-Kilmann Instrument.

 In sum, although experience shows that there are striking differences in behavior between male and female, black and white, young and old, non-supervisory personnel and top-level executives, and southerners and mid-westerners—conflict-handling norms are pretty much the same across these demographic distinctions and have remained largely the same for the past thirty years.
 Little did Ken and I know that our 1970s’ homogeneous sample of 339 managers would indeed result in the same norms as the 2000s’ diversified sample of 8,000 respondents.
 Perhaps the one behavior that helps define the essence of the U.S. culture is the way that its citizens—across the board—handle conflict situations.